Otus-DevOps-2021-08/bergentroll_infra/README.md

 I forgot to copy `vault.key` to my laptop, so `credentials.yml` files are renewed.
 New key is a symlink to synced file.

+Nota bene:
+- libvirt provider is used for Vagrant by default
+- `generic/ubuntu1604` box is used for Vagrant